Tutorials

 • Go to Window > Styles

-• Under Styles, choose 'Laser cutting'.
+• Under Styles, select 'Laser Cutting'

-Check if:
+Check that:

-• at the Edge Settings
+• At the Edge Settings

 'Edges' is checked

-the Edge 'Color' is set to 'By material
+the Edge 'Color' is set to 'By material'

-• at the Modeling Settings
+• In the Modeling Settings

 'Color by Layer' is checked